- Smartwool’s Merino Sport Ultralight Hoodie is a truly ultralight merino hoodie for hot weather.

-My rating: 4 / 5 stars, performs well in many areas but comes with compromises
+My rating: 4 / 5 stars, performs well in many areas but with compromises

 Smartwool Merino Sport Hoodie Pros:

-- Light and airy fabric works well even in very hot weather (better than most lightweight merino shirts I’ve tried)
+- Light and airy fabric is cool even in very hot weather (better than any other merino sun hoodie I’ve tested)